 You may find employment within public administration, for instance in municipalities, ministries or government agencies in Denmark, in the EU or internationally.
 In these public bodies, you may work with nature and planning at an overall strategic level or at a more operational level, for example as a project manager in a specific nature restoration project.

-Two thematic compulsory courses will give you the basic understanding of the core academic subject areas.
+A compulsory thematic course will give you the basic understanding of the core academic subject areas in the programme.

-In addition, you must choose courses from a pool of semi-compulsory subjects, and thereby you can strengthen your specific profile.
+In addition, you choose courses from a pool of restricted elective courses, thereby strengthening your specific profile.